-Our doors open Sept of 2021 to fulfill a lifetime passion of working with horses.
+Our doors opened September of 2021 to fulfill a lifetime passion of working with horses.

 Our main goal is a boarding facility however we will be rolling out in phases many more options.